Legitimation crisis: Historical examples

 Historically, the most stable societies have been those that enjoy widespread acceptance of both the society's institutional goals and the means used to achieve them.
 In contrast, every crisis of legitimacy has occurred when a large and/or important portion of a society strongly disagrees with some or all aspects of the institutional norms, as established and advanced by a particular regime or government.
 When a government loses support, in this regard, it risks losing its legitimacy, as the public begins to question and doubt the grounds upon which the government's claim to power is built.
 In dealing with these crises, individuals and groups of individuals in the society resort to various modes of adjustment or adaptation.
 Historically, these have usually cropped up in the form of revolutions, coups and wars.

-Additionally, it is important to note that the logic of legitimation strongly depends on the system of domination deployed.
+Additionally, the logic of legitimation strongly depends on the system of domination deployed.
 In fact, it's the logic of legitimation that informs the concrete ways citizens and subjects comply to authority and/or contend with authority.
 In other words, the basis for any claim to legitimacy is often the basis for resistance against that same claim to legitimacy.
 For example, in some societies the economic achievements under a particular regime or government form the basis for its legitimation claims; in those societies, counterclaims to legitimacy will often highlight economic failures in order to strategically undermine the regime or government's authority.
 Max Weber, who first advanced this point, summarizes it below: